shareup/async-extensions/README.md

 - `AsyncInputStream`: A convenient wrapper around [`InputStream`](https://developer.apple.com/documentation/foundation/inputstream) allowing for simple, type-safe access to stream data.
 - `AsyncOutputStream`: A convenient wrapper around [`OutputStream`](https://developer.apple.com/documentation/foundation/outputstream) allowing for simple, type-safe streaming of data.
-- `CombineAsyncStream`: A backported version of [`AsyncPublisher`](https://developer.apple.com/documentation/combine/asyncpublisher), which creates an `AsyncStream` from a Combine Publisher and is only supported on iOS 15+.
+- `Publisher.allValues`: Creates an `AsyncStream` from a Combine Publisher.
+It buffers all of the publisher's output, ensuring the `AsyncStream` will produce everything the publisher publishes.
 - `Future`: A thread-safe implemention of a future that is useful when briding traditional Swift code with code employing Swift Concurrency.
 - `Sequence.asyncMap()` and `Sequence.concurrentMap()`: Extensions allowing for applying async transformations to `Sequence`.
 - `TaskStore`: A thread-safe store for `Task`, which can help when migrating from Combine publishers to Swift Concurrency.